-The jolliest time of the year has arrived and if you’ve decided to spend Christmas in Rome you might be wondering where the best decorations are and what activities you can enjoy.
+The jolliest time of the year has arrived and if you’ve decided to spend Christmas and New Year’s in Rome you might be wondering where the best decorations are and what activities you can enjoy.

 Christmas in Rome, like in many other cities, means lots of lights, ornaments everywhere, many Christmas trees and decorations.
 The city lights up on December 8th, the Day of the Immacolata, or of the Immaculate Conception, and the festivities end on January 6th with the Epiphany.